Papayaplayer/papayaplayer/README.md

-<h1>Papayaplayer.com</h1>
-Add Papayaplayer on your site for online torrent streaming

 <h1>General</h1>
-Make your own internet-cinema.
+Make your own internet-cinema with papayaplayer.com

 Add a few lines of code to your website and get:
 <ul>